benquinlan-07/xperience-community-exports/README.md

 1. Install the NuGet package.

-## Full Instructions
+1. Login to the admin and look for the export button on any of the following applications:

-1. Start your XbyK website.
+    - Users

-1. Log in to the administration site.
+    - Members

-1. Create or edit a form.
+    - Orders

-1. Add the form to the website and submit data to the form
+    - Customers

-1. View the form submissions
+    - Forms

-1. Use the export button to download form submission data
+    - Form Submissions

 ## Adding Export to Listing Pages